JPTugirimana/The-SWE-App/README.md

 Technologies:
 - Backend: C# / ASP.NET Core MVC
 - Frontend: HTML/CSS/JS, Bootstrap
-- Database: MySQL
+- Database: MSSQL Server

 # Notes
-In my local dev environment, I used MySQL Workbench and i had to put database connection info in the appsettings.json (which i listed in my .gitignore file)
+In my local dev environment, I used Visual Studio (2022) SQL Server (I later deployed in a Docker container).
+I had to put database connection info in the appsettings.json (which i listed in my .gitignore file)
-So, if you clone this repo, remember to add the connection (see example below) in you appsettings.json:
+So, if you clone this repo, remember to add the connection (see example below) in you appsettings.json with your own variables:

 ```
 {
     "ConnectionStrings": {
-        "DefaultConnection": "Server=localhost;Database=[YOUR-DATABASE];user=[YOUR-USERNAME-HERE];password=[YOUR-PASSWORD-HERE];"
+        "sweappContextString": "Data Source=[YOUR-SERVER-NAME-DOCKER-COMPOSE]; Initial Catalog=[YOUR-DATABASE]; User ID=sa;Password=[YOUR-PASSWORD-HERE];"
     }
 }
 ```